Swastika: Rediscovery by Heinrich Schliemann

-Gere points out that although Schliemann wrote that the motif "may often be seen", his 1878 book Mycenæ did not have illustrations of any examples.
+Gere points out that although Schliemann wrote that the motif "may often be seen", his 1878 book Mycenæ contained no illustrations of examples.
 Schliemann described "a small and thick terra-cotta disk" on which "are engraved a number of 卍's, the sign which occurs so frequently in the ruins of Troy", but as Gere notes, he did not publish an illustration.

 Gold repoussé roundel from grave III of Grave Circle A, whose central motif Schliemann thought "derived" from the swastika.

 Among the gold grave goods at Grave Circles A and B was a repoussé roundel in grave III of Grave Circle A, the ornamentation of which Schliemann thought was "derived" from the swastika:

 The curious ornamentation in the centre, which so often recurs here, seems to me to be derived from the ࿘, the more so as the points which are thought to be the marks of the nails, are seldom missing; the artist has only added two more arms and curved all of them.